April Kepner: Storylines

-In season 11, Jackson and April hit a rough patch when they realize that they have different views in the way their children should be raised religious.
+In Season 11, Jackson and April hit a rough patch when they realize that they have different views in the way their children should be raised religious.
 Not long after their fight, April realizes she is pregnant.
-April and Jackson's baby is diagnosed during pregnancy with a sickness that causes the babies bones to break, which is called Osteogenesis Imperfecta type 2, and learn that the baby will not survive long after birth.
+April and Jackson's baby is diagnosed during pregnancy with a sickness that causes the babies bones to break, which is called Osteogenesis Imperfecta type II, and learn that the baby will not survive long after birth.
 Jackson believes that termination is the best option, however April would rather give birth to the baby knowing it will not live very long.
 They scheduled an induction for the next day, at the beginning of the appointment they are asked to sign their baby's death certificate, which is too hard for the couple to bear.
-April doesn't sign the papers and returns to work the same day, praying for a miracle.
+April does not sign the papers and returns to work the same day, praying for a miracle.
 They decide to give birth to the baby via induction at 24 weeks gestation having it baptized right then.
 She gives birth to a boy, named Samuel Norbert Avery, and he died a few hours after birth because of his sickness.
 In the following weeks after Samuel's death, April and Jackson find it hard to be around each other and be intimate with one another.
 After April tries to seduce Jackson in a supply closet, Jackson asks if she is sure she wants this so soon after the death of their son, leaving April to storm out in anger.
 In the season 11 finale, April decides to join Owen Hunt for three months as a trauma surgeon with the army; this not being well received by Jackson.
 But after April states she needs this in order to grieve Samuel, Jackson lets her leave.
 Over the following months, April lengthens her stay in the army, this having a strain on her and Jackson's marriage as Jackson can rarely get a hold of her.
 On Christmas Day after already being away for some time, April announces to Jackson while on video chat that she is staying for a longer service period, but the conversation is cut short by sounds of gunfire and explosions from April's base camp, leaving her to terminate the call; meanwhile Jackson is unsure whether his wife is hurt.
 On Valentine's Day, April returns to the hospital surprising Jackson, and they embrace in the foyer.